Review: The Mediasonic HOMEWORX Digital Converter Box HW130STB

 This is an amazingly low-cost box that lets you use a broadcast TV antenna with your older TV with a basic but functional DVR as a bonus!

-My only beef is that the remote control is pretty cheap and you have to aim the remote precisely at the unit in order for it to trigger.
+My only beef is that the remote control is pretty cheap and you have to aim the remote precisely at the unit for it to trigger.
 This was annoying but not a show-stopper for me.

 The picture quality and functionality of this one are great.
 If you need to find a converter box for your tube TV or older flat screen, check this one out!
 You can find it on Amazon: